Welcome to the Le Tastevin Wine Club

 • Current members (those who have paid their dues) have been issued new usernames and passwords.
 All old usernames and passwords no longer work.
 Contact the webmaster for more information or if you have problems loging in.
 Enable your browsers' javascript function for the membership page to properly display.

-• Important!
-Club meetings are held at the Lawrence Tech Alumni House (GPS coordinates: N 42.4740, W -83.2523), off of 10 Mile west of Lasher Rd, at 7:30 pm.
+• Meeting Location: Club meetings are held at the Lawrence Tech Alumni House (GPS coordinates: N 42.4740, W -83.2523), off of 10 Mile west of Lasher Rd, at 7:30 pm.

 Other News